Jastot/Rodinka_Neural_Network/readme.md

 ​	From the first sight, `tf.losses.meanSquaredError` was a choice.
 However, after a bit of research, we realised that `tf.losses.meanSquaredError` is mostly used for *regression* problems because of its mathematic nature.
 Long story short, it can't penalise the model enough when solving *classification* problems.

 ​	Thereby, a cross entropy function was chosen.
-However, there are two versions of it: `tf.losses.sigmoidCrossEntropy` and `tf.losses.softmaxCrossEntropy`.
+It minimizes $-log(likelihood)$, thus penalising the model more when it outputs a very bed result.
+However, there are two versions of it in a tensorflow library: `tf.losses.sigmoidCrossEntropy` and `tf.losses.softmaxCrossEntropy`.